 The story of how Michael Corleone initially thought he was out of a world he’s reluctantly pulled into is one of duty, loyalty, and the corruption that can come from both when pushed too far.
 The Godfather is a masterpiece that can never be refused.

-Damien Chazelle’s story of a teacher, a pupil, and the obsession for perfection driving both is a film that’ll draw in just about anyone.
+Damien Chazelle’s story of a teacher, a pupil, and the obsession with perfection driving both is a film that’ll draw in just about anyone.
 Stunning cinematography and killer chemistry make every crash, smash, and bash worthwhile, as Miles Teller’s determined drummer collides with J.K.
 Simmons’ terror in a black tee.

 Crushing more souls in Whiplash than Simon Cowell could even dream of, his Oscar-winning performance is one that you love to hate over and over again.
 The tension almost feels too much at times, as Whiplash holds you tightly in its grip — hold on?
 Are we the drumsticks?

-A Few Good Men (1992)
+5. A Few Good Men (1992)

 Long before Tom Cruise was testing the limits of his own body as Ethan Hunt, he was pushing the limits of Jack Nicholson’s patience in A Few Good Men.
 Rob Reiner’s gripping courtroom drama penned by a young Aaron Sorkin plays like a procedural Rocky, as Cruise’s cocky young military lawyer learns how out of his depth he is in a case that grows arms and legs.